-Dolme barge mo are the Persian version of stuffed grape leaves, with a delicious filling of rice, yellow split peas, herbs and meat.
-A great appetizer.
+Dolmeh barge mo are the Persian version of stuffed grape leaves, with a delicious filling of rice, yellow split peas, herbs and meat.
+They make a great appetizer and work well with other small plates.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

 Most countries around the Eastern Mediterranean seem to have some version or another of stuffed grape leaves/stuffed vine leaves.
-The names vary from dolmeh, dolma and dolmades depending on the language and the fillings vary as well, although the majority contain rice and ground meat along with various herbs.
+The names vary from dolmeh, dolma and dolmades depending on the language and the fillings vary as well, although the majority contain rice along with various herbs.

-These dolmeh are based on the Persian version in honor of the fact it is almost Persian new year, plus the fact they are really delicious, full of lots of great herbs and with the addition of creamy yellow split peas.
+These dolmeh are based on the Persian version in honor of the fact it is almost Persian new year.
+But you can use whatever excuse as they are really delicious, full of lots of great herbs and with the addition of creamy yellow split peas.

 What does dolmeh barge mo mean?

-For anyone who's wondering, the full name, dolmeh barge mo, in the title is to specifically mean stuffed grape leaves as opposed to any other stuffed vegetable, as the term 'dolmeh' (and the same goes for it's counterpart name in a few languages) actually more means something stuffed, rather than specifically grape leaves.
+For anyone who's wondering, the full name, dolmeh barge mo, specifically means stuffed grape leaves as opposed to any other stuffed vegetable.
+The term 'dolmeh' (and the same goes for its counterpart name in a few languages like dolma) actually more means something stuffed, rather than specifically grape leaves.

 How to make dolmeh